allonios/pypeliner/docs/what_is_pipeliner.rst

 **************************
-What is Pipeliner?
+What is Pypeliner?
 **************************

 Any data processing operation consists of 3 main steps: 1- read the data.
 2- defining processing operations.
 3 running the processing operations.

-and that is what pipeliner tries to achieve, an organized and a safe structure to process data and it achieves the previous 3 steps via the 3 main components that it depends on a Reader, Processors and a Runner.
+and that is what pypeliner tries to achieve, an organized and a safe structure to process data and it achieves the previous 3 steps via the 3 main components that it depends on a Reader, Processors and a Runner.

 the entire flow is demonstrated on the following chart: